-- o Carefully define objectives: articulate what changes to the local government status quo are desired. - o Examine local government options: realistically determine which potential local government options would best achieve the defined objectives, if any. - Thoroughly and credibly examine the feasibility of potential options: address the economic and political feasibility, as well as whether any hypothetical options could meet the standards. - Develop and implement an action plan: determine what course of action, if any, to pursue.
-If a boundary proposal is forthcoming, determine how to marshal the resources needed to draft the petition and support the effort to make the change.
+- Carefully define objectives: articulate what changes to the local government status quo are desired. - Examine post-detachment options: realistically determine which, if any, local government would best achieve the defined objectives. - Thoroughly and credibly understand what is required: address the economic and political feasibility of the proposed detachment, and whether it could meet the standards. - Develop and implement an action plan: determine what course of action, if any, to pursue.
+Determine how to organize the resources needed to draft the petition and gather support for the proposed detachment.